Can fat or cellulite be removed on a specific body area with exercise?

 Obviously, the spot fat removal strategy is pathetic.

 In fact, you would probably need about 175 days of intense cycling to lose half of your body fat, and therefore half the fat in your legs, just by doing this type of exercise.
-Provided, of course, that you do not consume any excess calories during that time and that your body removes fat equally from all over the body.
+This is, of course, if you do not consume any excess calories during that time and that your body removes fat equally from all over the body.

 Here is the calculation: